 This means that it is still ok to use Windows Server 2008 as long as you don’t need the services specific to mainstream support.

-When do you need to change out your Windows 2008 servers by?
+When do you need to change out your Operating System By?

 January 14, 2020.
 At the minimum we recommend 6 months before that.